21 days ago - technology-and-innovation

 • Derivatives

-The open interest (amount of USD committed in the derivatives market) is now 2.55 times higher than that recorded in 2021 (+155%), growing from 15.6 billion to 40 billion USD.
+The open interest (amount of USD committed in the derivatives market) is currently 2.55 times higher than that recorded in 2021 (+155%), growing from 15.6 billion to 40 billion USD.

-The funding rate decreased by −61%, indicating a market with long and short positions that are more balanced compared to the scenario four years ago.
+The financing rate decreased by -61%, indicating a market with more balanced long and short positions compared to the scenario four years ago.

-In terms of liquidations, long positions increased by +31%, while shorts recorded a more pronounced jump (+50%).
+In terms of liquidations, long positions increased by +31%, while short positions recorded a more pronounced jump (+50%).
 This indicates that squeezes occurred on both sides, with greater impact on the bearish side.

-Conclusion: The growth of open interest, along with more moderate funding and an increase in liquidations, shapes a derivatives market that is larger and more dynamic than in 2021.
-This combination raises the probability of Bitcoin being volatile, which makes prudent risk management with stop loss (a sell order that is triggered automatically upon reaching the previously defined price) indispensable when trading.
+Conclusion: The growth of open interest, along with more moderate funding and an increase in liquidations, configures a larger and more dynamic derivatives market than in 2021.
+This combination raises the likelihood that Bitcoin will be volatile, making prudent risk management with stop loss (an order that gets executed automatically when the predefined price is reached) essential when trading.

 Purple line = USD committed in the derivatives market:

-• If you want to see the same analysis but about Ethereum, here is the link:
+• In case you want to see the same analysis but on Ethereum, I share the link:

 - Ethereum: What differences do the indicators show between 2021 and 2025?: